Everything you need to know for your first camping trip in a national park

 While camping, your tent is your home.
 If you’re not carrying it on your back, always choose a tent that is slightly larger than you need so you have room for your luggage.
 There are low tents or taller ones that allow you to stand in the middle, so pick the size and height that suits you best.

 Once your tent’s been pitched it’s a good idea to take your shoes off whenever you’re inside – mud and dirt can make for a messy experience.
-Leaving your shoes inside on a piece of newspaper will ensure they stay free of creepy crawlies when you’re not wearing them.
+Plus, leaving your shoes inside on a piece of newspaper will ensure they stay free of creepy crawlies when you’re not wearing them.

 Speaking of critters, always keep the fly screen closed or you’re likely to have uninvited guests.